Mamie George S. Williams: Women's clubs

 Aside from her career in politics and civic service, Williams was also heavily influential with United States women's clubs.
 Established in 1924, Williams was a charter member of the Southeast Federation of Colored Women's Club, and during the same year she became the president of the Georgia Federation of Colored Women's Clubs.
 Furthermore, she served as the Vice-President of the National Association of Colored Women's Clubs, "serving with such venerable women as Hallie Q. Brown, Mary Church Terrell, Ida B. Wells, and Mary McLeod Bethune."
 Williams also was involved with the Girl Scouts in Savannah and eventually had a troop named after her.

 Business

-Though her career in business was not as extensive as her career in politics, Williams served as a director of the Carver State Bank and also as a board member of Central State College in Macon, Georgia.
+Williams was a director of the Carver State Bank and also as a board member of Central State College in Macon, Georgia.
 Additionally, in the 1940s, Williams led movements to establish a public colored recreation and swimming pool in Savannah and also helped secure a grant to establish a state home for African-American girls in Macon.

 Death and legacy

 Mamie Williams died in the Savannah Charity Hospital in 1951, and since her death, many remember her as one of the pioneers for African-American women in politics.
-After her passing, Sol Johnson, the editor of the Savannah Tribune at the time, eulogized Williams by writing: "Mamie Williams was indeed a tireless fighter.
-She was a leader in state, regional, and national women's clubs, fought for a Republican delegation representative of both black and white citizens of Georgia, and scored "firsts" for women in national politics.
-Although battle-tested, victorious, and at times standing as a "lone reed" speaking on behalf of her people, Williams never flinched; she never gave in.
-Mamie George Williams was a beacon of light and hope for women across Georgia and the nation."

 In 2018 she was posthumously named a Georgia Woman of Achievement.

+In May 2023, a historical marker honoring her was unveiled at the Carnegie library at 537 E. Henry St. in Savannah, Georgia.